AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
+All Volatile objects are considered to have one or more external
+   state properties, either given explicitly in their declaration or implicitly when all the properties are considered to be True.
+The following rules also apply to all Volatile objects.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.3 LR The aspects and rules apply to all volatile objects.

+#.
 The aspects shall only be specified in the aspect specification of a Volatile
    object declaration excluding Volatile formal parameter declarations.